rex-hi-ai/rex-cli/.taskmaster/docs/prd.md

 # User Experience

 ## User Personas
 **Alex, the AI Application Developer:** Alex works on multiple projects that use AI prompts for different tasks.
 He needs a way to reuse and version control his best prompts without copying and pasting.
-He uses tools like VS Code and Cursor and wants a seamless way to integrate prompts into his IDE.
+He uses tools like GitHub Copilot and Cursor and wants a seamless way to integrate prompts into his IDE.

 ## Key User Flows